 With it’s famous pier, independent shops, cafés and restaurants galore, this fun-filled city is perfect for a seaside minibreak.
 The Artists Residence is as creative and eccentric as the city that it sits in and with family- and dog-friendly rooms available, it’s got a room for every occasion.
 While you’re in town, make sure you head to The Coal Shed for the beef sharing roast.
 It’s sensational.

-Want to escape the city but don’t have time?
+So there are our top British seaside trips.
+But what if you want to escape the city but don’t have time?
 Here are 10 secret green spaces in London itself.